mongodb/mongo-hhvm-driver/serialization.rst

 and ignore *protected* and *private* properties.

-If an object is of a class that implements the ``MongoDB\BSON\Serializable`` interface, call ``bsonSerialize`` and used the returned associative array to store as properties of a **BSON document**.
+If an object is of a class that implements the ``MongoDB\BSON\Serializable`` interface, call ``bsonSerialize`` and use the returned associative array to store as properties of a **BSON document**.
 Not returning an array is an error and should throw an ``MongoDB\Driver\Exception\UnexpectedValueException`` exception.
 It is valid to return a packed array, but it must also be stored as